• Contact us

 The contaminated water is entering the central harbour area via a culvert in Queen’s Dock, which has been confirmed to connect to the Bransty rail tunnel drainage system.

-As a result organisations including the Environment Agency, Coal Authority and Network Rail are helping with testing and investigation as part of a wider task force.
+As a result organisations including the Environment Agency, Coal Authority and Network Rail are all involved with testing and investigation as part of a wider task force.

 This task force also includes: Whitehaven Harbour Commissioners, Whitehaven Marina Limited, Cumberland Council, Whitehaven Town Council, MP Josh MacAlister, Clean Rivers Trust, Co-Lab Engineering, Forth Engineering and Sellafield Ltd.